Part 3 – Streamlining business planning

 - There was a single, rigid view of project data, it could only be viewed by business with alternative views impossible.

 Implementing IBM® Planning Analytics within this area of the business has further streamlined Robertson’s processes.
-They have only been using the business planning model for 12 months, but it has already replaced a further 300 islands of data with a further data continent.
+They have only been using the business planning model for 12 months, but it has already replaced an additional 300 islands of data with a new data continent.

 Provided they have a valid passport, users can roam freely across three borderless data continents and can connect to the rest of the data world via secure, frictionless borders.